pkmn/engine/README.md

 enabled.
 Alternatively, you may set options via a `pkmn_options` [root source file declaration](https://ziglang.org/documentation/master/#Root-Source-File).
-There are several undocumented internal options that can be tweaked as well via build or root options, though these options are not officially supported, affect correctness, and may change meaning or behavior without warning.
+There are several undocumented internal options that can be tweaked as well via build or root options, though these options aren't officially supported, affect correctness, and may change meaning or behavior without warning.
 Use at your own risk.

 ```zig